 Each idea gets its own tiny page.
 This helps me process them (Evergreen notes should be atomic): a good conversation might generate half a dozen memo pad pages, but each might require very different mental contexts to process.

-I use this memo pad to help me Write about what you read.
+I use this memo pad to help me Write about what you read to internalize texts deeply.
 While reading a book, I’ll capture notes about what I find interesting in the memo pad.
 Each idea gets one memo pad page, as before.
 I also include a page number and date.

 The memo pad fits easily in my pocket, and vinyl cover is quite durable, so I carry one at all times, along with a pen.

 They have 50 sheets, so each sheet costs 4.5c.
 Not trivially cheap!
 A very interesting book might cost $2 to process.
 I guess that’s fine.

 I use the Uni-ball Signo UM-151, which costs about a dollar.
 The pen feels well-balanced, its cap is reliable, it’s durable, and the inking action is very even.